ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 Systems generally consist of multiple parts and it's the responsibility of the architect to focus on system integrity, creating a system that has a built-in ability to respond to change.
 When the system lacks integrity, it will rapidly become _a system nobody wants to touch_.
 Unfortunately many enterprises have this fear of change embedded in their culture and it will take strategy and sound people skills to prevent this from happening.
-Influence Maps (TODO LINK) present an interesting way to map  relationships between people and to visualise who influences who, in an enterprise.
+Influence Maps present an interesting way to map  relationships between people and to visualise who influences who, in an enterprise.
 Being aware of these relationships might be a game-changer.

 # How?